GZ-Metal-Cell/hexo-theme-quieter/README-en.md

 ### Gallery Page

-For specific configuration, see the help document: [Gallery Page Configuration | Hexo-Theme-Quiter](https://hexo-theme-quieter.github.io/2024/11/13/相册页的配置/)
+For specific configuration, see the help document: [Quieter Gallery Page | Hexo-Theme-Quieter](https://hexo-theme-quieter.github.io/2024/11/14/Quieter 相册页面/)

 ### About Page